ComPWA/compwa.github.io/docs/develop.md

 Even though we try to standardize the developer set-up of the repositories, we encourage you to use the code editors that you feel comfortable with.
-Where possible, we therefore define settings of linters, formatters, etc in config files that are specific to those tools (such as `.pylintrc`), not in the configuration files of the editors.
+Where possible, we therefore define settings of linters, formatters, etc in config files that are specific to those tools (using `pyproject.toml` where possible), not in the configuration files of the editors.

 Still, where code editor settings can be shared through configuration files in the repository, we provide recommended settings for the code editor as well.
 This is